Countly/countly-sdk-documentation/nodejs/next.md

 Countly.setLoggingEnabled(false);</code></pre>
 <h2>SDK Data Storage</h2>
 <p>
-  Countly stores information like requests, events and device ID locally before using it to ensure data consistency.
-Default location of this stored date is in your project under a folder called Data.
-You can change the location or file name during the initialization:
+  Countly stores information like requests, events and device ID locally as JSON objects before using it to ensure data consistency.
+Default location of this stored data is at the base of your project under a folder called Data.
+You can change the location or file name during the initialization by using the storage_path
+  flag:
 </p>
 <pre><code class="javascript">var Countly = require('countly-sdk-nodejs');